 The parole board also asked him questions related to healthy relationships with others and what support system he had in place since then.

-Though Landaker cited having a “lack of judgement,” he essentially described the incident itself as giving his then stepdaughter a massage after asking and receiving permission from Barclay, who then found it to be uncomfortable.
+Though Landaker cited having a “lack of judgement,” he essentially described the incident itself as giving his then-stepdaughter a massage after asking and receiving permission from his victim, who then found it to be uncomfortable.

-“The trope of sexual assault ever being a misunderstanding is a metaphor that is too often used,” Barclay said.
+“The trope of sexual assault ever being a misunderstanding is a metaphor that is too often used,” she said.

 Despite that, she said she overcame those hardships and helped to launch a successful public relations company in New York City.

-The irony was not lost on Barclay that Landaker was requesting “relief,” something that she said is elusive for many survivors of sexual assault.
+The irony was not lost on the survivor that Landaker was requesting “relief,” something that she said is elusive for many survivors of sexual assault.

 “Relief.
 I think of the relief that I craved when I was 12, desperately attempting, but unable, to make friends with any of my male peers because I was too afraid of them.
-I want relief from the hours spent, the dollars spent, the tears spent at therapy trying to unpack what he did to me and how it will affect every part of my life, for the rest of my life,” Barclay said, choked with emotion, as a family member sobbed.
+I want relief from the hours spent, the dollars spent, the tears spent at therapy trying to unpack what he did to me and how it will affect every part of my life, for the rest of my life,” the survivor told KOIN 6 News, her voice full of emotion, as a family member sobbed.
 “As long as I do not have relief from what [he] did, I do not believe that [he] should have relief from [his] sexual offender registration.”